Change Text Size:

 Protecting Teens from Sports-Related Concussions (myfoxtwincities.com) - April 29, 2010

-The Brain Injury Association of Minnesota held their 25th annual conference in St. Paul to educate young athletes, their parents and those in the sports and medical fields about the dangers of brain injuries.
+The Minnesota Brain Injury Alliance held their 25th annual conference in St. Paul to educate young athletes, their parents and those in the sports and medical fields about the dangers of brain injuries.
 The main topic at a conference is protecting teen brains.
 Doctors and other health experts talked about sports related concussions in kids and teens.
 They're saying our state doesn't do enough to protect young minds when it comes to brain injuries.

 Father Preaches Importance of Hockey Helmets (myfoxtwincities.com) - March 3, 2010